d3rezz/d3rezz.github.io/_posts/2021-02-14-rapper-generator.md

     </tr>
 </table>

 Looking at the results, psi=0.7 introduces enough variation to produce novel faces without introducing many artifacts.
-Too keep things interesting, all images for the website were generated at this psi.
+To keep things interesting, all images for the website were generated at this psi.

 ## Lyrics and Rapper Names
 As just displaying the generated images would look too plain, I came up with a simple model to write new rap lyrics.